lythscript/.github/profile/README.md

 not open to external code contributions via pull requests.

 Lythscript is a long-term project, and it will likely undergo significant changes in scope and meaning as it evolves.
+We will prioritize practicality and ease of use over novel approaches when considering new features.
 The release date(year) for the first version is still being decided.
 Any technical issue experienced with the initial release will be fixed in future updates.

 Once our project reaches a milestone of 14 users, we plan to